-Times have changed and it’s for the better.
-Technology now enables us to do business remotely and selling property privately is no different.
+Times have changed for the better, with technology enabling us to conduct business remotely and sell our biggest investments privately

 Selling privately provides a smart alternative to the traditional method of selling real estate.
-With online platforms like buyMyplace, you have access to the same professional advertising tools as agents.
-On top of earning thousands of dollars in savings when selling privately, you get to sit in the driver’s seat.
+With online platforms like buymyplace, you have access to the same professional advertising tools as agents.
+On top of earning thousands of dollars in savings when selling privately, you decide how your campaign will proceed.
 Owning the process of selling your most valuable asset empowers you to make strategic decisions as you see fit.

-One of the biggest myths in real estate assumes it isn’t possible to list a property on Australia’s major real estate websites, such as Realestate.com.au or Domain.com.au, without a real estate agent.
-The truth is, you don’t specifically need an agent, rather you need access to a real estate license to place a listing on those websites.
-When selling your property privately via online platforms like buyMyplace, we use our registered agent license to list your property on your behalf.
+The truth is, you don’t specifically need an agent, but you do need access to a real estate license to place a listing on those websites.
+When selling your property privately via online platforms like buyMyplace, we use our registered agent licence to list your property on your behalf.

-Selling your property yourself doesn’t mean you need to sacrifice the quality of your property’s advertisement.
-We give you access to the same quality marketing opportunities as real estate agents do.
-Everything from Upgrade Listings in online search results to professional photography and ‘For Sale’ signboards are available to you.
-You can even sell by auction if that’s what you think is best suited to sell your property.
+Selling your property privately doesn’t mean you need to sacrifice the quality of your property’s advertisement either, as we give you access to the same quality marketing resources as real estate agents enjoy.
+Everything from Upgraded Listings in online search results to professional photography and ‘For Sale’ sign boards are available for you.
+We can even provide you with an auction service if that’s what you think is the best way to sell your property.

 Open for Inspections and Negotiations

-Rumours suggest buyers don’t like dealing directly with property owners.
+Some people are under the misconception that buyers don’t like dealing directly with property owners.
 However, our 2018 Customer Feedback Survey found most buyers thought property owners were more honest and insightful.
 The truth is, no one knows your property better than you.
-You’re best placed to deliver the specifics of your property such as how easy it is to maintain the garden, the property’s rental yield, or how much buyers should expect monthly hydro bills to be.
-Whether you’re targeting residential home buyers or other investors to buy your property you’re best equipped to answer all their questions.
+You’re best placed to communicate the specifics of your property such as how easy it is to maintain the garden, the property’s rental yield, or monthly electricity costs.
+Whether you’re targeting residential home buyers or other investors to buy your property, you’re well equipped to answer all their questions.

-The same survey found buyers thought the negotiating process was more efficient because there was no middle layer delaying responses.
+The same survey found buyers thought the negotiating process was more efficient because there was no middleman delaying responses.
 Our customers reported that, on average, they spent 14 hours selling their properties privately.
-It was also reported that 70% of properties sold within 90 days of listing on the market.
-Of that 70%, nearly half sold within the first 30 days of being on the market.
+It was also reported that 70 per cent of properties sold within 90 days of listing on the market.
+Of that 70 per cent, nearly half sold within the first 30 days of being on the market.